jhu04/csci-4061/project-2/README.md

 The name of the CSELabs computer that you tested your code on: csel-kh1250-06.cselabs.umn.edu

 Any changes you made to the Makefile or existing files that would affect grading: Manually added output/ directory while testing, though this directory is not present in our submission.
+Note that `make inter` removes symbolic links in `root_directories/` by default, so our submission's `root_directories/` files may be different (in terms of links) from the original template's files.

 Plan outlining individual contributions for each member of your group:
 We plan to meet on Zoom and have one person share their screen while the